 According to Stalte, these various sweeteners differ by their glycemic index (how quickly they impact blood sugar) and amount of fructose.
 These factors will determine how our bodies will process them.

 The Centers for Disease Control and Prevention recommends limiting added sugars to 6 to 9 teaspoons a day, or no more than 10 percent of total calories from added sugar.
-But given that a single can of soda has as much as 10 teaspoons of sugar, most Americans eat 19 to 20 teaspoons of added sugar a day.
+But given that a single can of soda has as much as 10 teaspoons, most Americans eat 19 to 20 teaspoons a day.

 What’s in a Name?

 Fiori shares the science, pros and cons behind some of the more common sugar types you’ve likely encountered in a protein bar, Paleo recipe or packaged food:

 High-fructose corn syrup.
 High-fructose corn syrup is made from corn that has been processed first into corn starch and then into pure corn syrup.
 Because pure corn syrup is composed completely of the simple sugar glucose, it’s not sweet enough for use in food manufacturing.
 Food producers add enzymes to the corn syrup to convert roughly half the glucose into fructose, another simple sugar that is much sweeter.
 It’s used in highly processed junk foods because it’s cheaper and sweeter.
 Basically, your body absorbs the glucose, and the fructose passes on to the liver for fat production.